Full-Atom Peptide Design with Geometric Latent Diffusion: Related Work

-\textbf{Geometric Protein/Antibody Design}~ Protein design primarily aims to generate stable secondary or tertiary structures~\citep{ingraham2019generative}, where diffusion models demonstrate inspiring performance~\citep{wu2022protein, trippe2022diffusion, anand2022protein, yim2023se}.
+\textbf{Geometric Protein/Antibody Design}~ Protein design primarily aims to generate stable secondary or tertiary structures~\citep{ingraham2019generative}, where diffusion models demonstrate inspiring performance~\citep{wu2024protein, trippe2022diffusion, anand2022protein, yim2023se}.
 In particular, RFDiffusion~\citep{watson2023novo} first generates backbones via diffusion, and then designs the sequences through cycles of inverse folding and structure refining with empirical force fields.
 Chroma~\citep{ingraham2023illuminating} adopts a similar strategy, but further explores controllable generative process with custom energy functions.
 Antibody design, encompassing a special family of proteins in the immune system to capture antigens, mainly focuses on inpainting complementarity-determining regions (CDRs) at the interface between the antigen and the framework~\citep{kong2022conditional, kong2023end, verma2023abode}, where the geometric diffusion models exhibit promising potential~\citep{luo2022antigen, martinkus2023abdiffuser} in co-designing sequence and structure.
-While peptide design emphasizes the interacting geometry at the interface, it shares similarities with antibody and protein design in that they all consist of linearly connected amino acids.
-Therefore, we initially explore models from these two domains in the context of peptide design.
+Unlike antibodies which are constrained by framework regions, peptides exhibit a more irregular binding pattern and greater flexibility, adapting to binding sites upon interaction~\citep{lee2019comprehensive}.
+Thus the target distributions are remarkably divergent on different binding sites, posing an urgent need for more robust generative modeling.